66-year-old Texas transplant using billboard to find love

 AUSTIN (KXAN) – Is it love at first billboard?
 That’s the strategy a man who moved to Central Texas six months ago is hoping will find him a woman to spend the rest of his days with.

-Jim Bays, 66, moved to Texas earlier this year because he “wanted to come to the freeist place on the Earth.”
+Jim Bays, 66, moved to Texas earlier this year because he “wanted to come to the freest place on the Earth.”
 Bays has roots in Washington State and California.

 Turns out, finding love in Central Texas hasn’t resulted in any long-term love prospects yet, but Bays is looking to change that.